danmayer/rails_flaky_spec_examples/README.md

 # Description:
 # Specs in this file have access to a helper object that includes
 # a class based variable counter.
 The tests when run will pass or fail depending
 # on the order they are run.
-In this example it should fail 50% of the time.
+In this example, it should fail 50% of the time.
 #
 # flaky: bundle exec rspec spec/helpers/posts_helper_spec.rb
 # failure: bundle exec rspec spec/helpers/posts_helper_spec.rb --seed 52493